Resistance Against Darrell Issa Surfaces in Long-Overdue Town Hall: The Rev. Madison Shockley

 Overall, he tried to come off as a reasonable, rational Republican, unaffiliated with his more radical colleagues.
 He highlighted his moderate features while obscuring his conservative leanings.
 But, at times, he just couldn’t help himself.

 On the topic of immigration, he broke his response into two parts.
 First, he talked about the estimated 2 million agricultural workers he wants to enroll in a farmworker program that would regulate the labor flow across the border.
 However—and this is where Issa couldn’t help himself—he stated the farmworkers could not bring their families and explained he does not want to “normalize” these workers.
 The crowd erupted in boos and moans at his use of the word “normalize” to refer to human beings.
 Issa didn’t stop there.
-He said that if you “normalize” them (meaning put them on a path to citizenship), then “we will soon need 2 million more” to replace the “normalized” workers who he believes will move on to non-farm work.
+He said that if you “normalize” them (meaning put them on a path to citizenship), then “we will soon need 2 million more” to replace the “normalized” workers he believes will move on to non-farm work.

 In the second part of the immigration discussion, Issa unsuccessfully played a moderate role by saying, “Regarding the undocumented immigrants who have not committed any crimes, I’m sure we all know one that we would like to keep.”
 (This brought more moans from the crowd).
 Then, his other side came out: “And we all know an illegal that we would like to deport.”
 At this point, the crowd vociferously objected, with some shouting, “No human being is illegal.”